-Unfortunately, there’s a lot of bad advice out there about what “being confident” actually means in the first place.
+Unfortunately, there is a lot of bad advice out there about what “being confident” actually means in the first place.

-I wasn’t all that confident growing up.
-I was the kid who couldn’t quite find my group of friends in the lunchroom, who spent most weekends alone and in my own imagination.
-And when it came to school dances, I either sat on the side by myself or just didn’t attend at all.
-I had a good bit of social anxiety all through high school, and it wasn’t until halfway through college that I started to come out of my shell.
+I was the kid who couldn’t quite find his group of friends in the lunchroom, and spent most weekends alone in my imagination.
+And when it came to school dances, I either sat on the rim by myself or just didn’t attend at all.
+I had horrible social anxiety all through high school, and it wasn’t until half-way through college that I started to come out of my shell.

-Now?
 My social life as an entrepreneur and founder is so different than who I was growing up, I genuinely wonder if the memories I have of myself are real at all.
-And I’ve also learned, firsthand, that confidence is absolutely something you can practice and acquire.
-It’s also something that has very little to do with “puffing your chest out” and wearing trendy clothes.
+I’ve also learned, first-hand, that confidence is absolutely something you can practice and acquire — and it’s also something that has very little to do with “puffing your chest out” and wearing trendy clothes.

-It took me a long time to realize that it was the people who wanted to prove how confident they were who were actually the most insecure.
+It took me a long time to realize that the people who wanted to prove how confident they were, were actually the most insecure.

 This reminds me of a quote from the movie American Gangster where the main character (played by Denzel Washington) says to his lavishly-dressed younger brother, “That.
 What you got on.
 That’s a very, very, very nice suit?
 That’s a clown suit.
 That’s a costume.
 With a big sign on it that says, ‘Arrest Me.’
 You understand?
 You’re too loud.
 You’re making too much noise.
 Look at me: The loudest one in the room is the weakest one in the room.”

 Now, I’m all for creative expression, wear whatever you want to wear, etc. That’s not the point I’m trying to illustrate.